Arizona-Republic-Data/vanilla-searchable-database-template/README.md

 - ✏ `src/main.js`: Main application code.
 You'll need to edit the properties at the beginning of the `SearchableDatabase` class declaration to configure the table behavior and update the `renderDetail` method so it displays record details in a way that is suitable for your data.
 - ✏ `src/style.css`: Application styles.
 You'll need to edit this for any custom styling of table or detail elements as well as to configure which columns will be hidden on narrower screens.
 - `src/data/data.csv`: Sample source data file.
 Either replace this file with your file or edit `package.json` to change the `build:data` npm script to read data from a different filename.
-- `src/scripts/transform-data.mjs`: Script to do final processing on your data and output a JSON file that will be consumed by the application JavaScript.
+- ✏ `src/scripts/transform-data.mjs`: Script to do final processing on your data and output a JSON file that will be consumed by the application JavaScript.
+You'll want to modify this to do any preprocessing of your data.

 ## Technical details